Sleep Apnea Treatment in Madison, WI

 What causes sleep apnea?

-Sleep apnea is a chronic condition that leads to disruptions in your breathing patterns while you sleep.
+Sleep apnea is a chronic condition that disrupts your breathing patterns while you sleep.
 This serious and harmful condition can lower your quality of life.
 The most common type of sleep apnea is obstructive sleep apnea, which your dentist can help treat.

 Obstructive sleep apnea occurs when the muscles that line the back of your throat relax, which causes your airway to collapse.
 In the early stages, you may find that you wake up because of your loud snoring as you struggle to breathe during sleep.